Yamaha DX21

-The Yamaha DX21 is a digital controlled bi-timbral programmable digital FM synthesizer with a four operator synth voice generator which was released in 1985.
+The Yamaha DX21 is a digital controlled bi-timbral programmable digital FM synthesizer with a four operator synth voice generator which was released in 1985 by Yamaha.
 It uses sine wave-based frequency modulation (FM) synthesis.
 It has two FM tone generators and a 32-voice random-access memory (RAM), 32 user voices and 128 read-only memory (ROM) factory preset sounds.
 As a programmable synth, it enables users to create their own unique synthesized tones and sound effects by using the algorithms and oscillators.
 The instrument weighs 8 kg (17.6 lbs).
 On its release, it sold for $795.

 Keyboard

 The keyboard has 61 keys which are not velocity-sensitive to harder or softer key presses.
 It can produce eight note polyphony, which means up to eight keys can be pressed at once.
 In split keyboard mode, the polyphony limit is still eight notes, but there is a maximum of four for the lower half and four for the upper half.
 In mono mode, the DX21 can play only one note, unless the keyboard is split; if the keyboard is split, the DX21 can do one mono voice for the lower split and one mono voice for the upper split.